zarrinmonirzadeh/diabetes-ai-ml-digital-twin/README.md

 ## ⭐ Final Note

-This project demonstrates a transition from **predictive AI → decision-aware AI**,
-bridging machine learning with **causal reasoning and simulation** in healthcare.
+TThis work advances the paradigm from predictive AI to decision-aware AI, integrating machine learning with causal inference and simulation to enable intervention-driven analysis and personalized decision support in healthcare.